Performance art is art for which the artist uses their own body as the medium and performs an action or series of actions which become the artwork

 This exhibition, which was on display at Tate Liverpool in 2006, focused on the artist’s investigation into the human condition.
 Read the exhibition text and see which works were on display.

-Read our Tate Etc. article where Robert Storr’s interviews Bruce Nauman about his use of language, and his Turbine Hall commission, The Unilever Series: Bruce Nauman: Raw Materials, a provocative sound work which engages visitors as they progress through the space.
+In this Tate Etc. article art historian Robert Storr’s interviews Bruce Nauman about his use of language, and his Turbine Hall commission, The Unilever Series: Bruce Nauman: Raw Materials, a provocative sound work which engages visitors as they progress through the space.

 Audio Arts: Documenta 9